 The basic meaning of the term mythopoeic is myth-making.
 To create myth is to create meaning.
 That's what we're here to do.
 Create meaningful lives by living in community with the World Soul.

 You get it.
 I know I'm preaching to the choir when I say in order to navigate our post, post, post? modern world and make it a better place we need to stop being myopic.
-Most of the Western world lives the default mindset of reason and logic.
-It's the way of the patriarchy.
-But the patriarchy only pretends to live in reason and dismiss myth and magic while it is ruled by the underbelly of the subconscious, that which is denied.
+Most of the Western world lives the with a mechanistic mindset and values only logic and reason.
+That has been so since Newton.
+It has become the way of the patriarchy.
+But the patriarchy only pretends to live in pure reason and dismiss myth and magic while it is ruled by the underbelly of the subconscious, that which is denied.

 A mythopoeic mindset can help us be in the world again instead of feeling abstracted from it and ourselves.
 Life is enriched by myth-making and poetry.
 We're storytellers and can weave powerful narratives.
 We feel alive when we live in the moment and see ourselves in relationship to all other beings and things, when we connect to the soul of the world.

-We've paid a price for trying to live exclusively in the default mindset of reason and logic.
+We've paid a price for trying to live exclusively in the mechanistic mindset, valuing only logic and reason.
 That price is our souls.
 It's time to reclaim our power and bring healing to our souls and our world.